yali2021/websitecount/README.md

-This repo contains source code for www.ya-resume.com.
+This repo contains static files for www.ya-resume.com.